State Office for the Protection of the Constitution of Hesse: Treason cases

-In 1980, the civil servant in the state office, Richard Kind, was recruited as a double agent by the Main Directorate for Reconnaissance (HVA) of the Ministry for State Security of the GDR through relatives of his wife after he had gotten into financial difficulties.
-He was given the code name Bodva (XV 2760/81) and provided a total of 546 source reports, including on suspected cases of counter-espionage, the system for monitoring the whereabouts of emigrants, and code words for queries at residents' registration offices and the Federal Motor Transport Authority.He is said to have received 300 to 500 DM per meeting with his commanding officer.
+In 1980, a civil servant in the state office, Richard Kind, was recruited as a double agent by the Main Directorate for Reconnaissance through relatives of his wife after he had gotten into financial difficulties.
+He was given the code name Bodva (XV 2760/81) and provided a total of 546 source reports; including on suspected cases of counter-espionage, the system for monitoring the whereabouts of emigrants, and code words for queries at residents' registration offices and the Federal Motor Transport Authority.
+He is said to have received 300 to 500 DM per meeting with his commanding officer.